 Obedience Through Fear

 I do understand the somewhat social value of religion, that of providing guidelines for pro-social behavior, but I also believe this is only one way to achieve the goal of a balanced society and that it only works for a selected few, in special contexts.
 The goal is great – a well-rounded society -, but I find that the way to achieve it through religion is rather gruesome.
 Religions use a manipulative way to make grown-ups obey: the ‘or else’ technique.
 The believer is not encouraged to be good for the sake of goodness, but for two other things: gain a personal reward (being welcomed to heaven after death and the salvation of the soul at the end of the world) and most of all, avoid punishment (going to hell).
 And just like any other manipulation technique that has a chance to work, the punishment presented is a rather dramatic one.
 ‘Lake of fire and sulfur/brimstone’, ‘Eternal fire’, ‘and the smoke of their torment ascendeth up for ever and ever’, ‘No rest day and night’, ‘bottomless pit’, just to name a few of the things that may be part of a sinner’s eternity in hell.
 So, who’s in?
 I take it not many would agree with Benjamin Franklin Wade’s perspective “[…] Heaven has the better climate, but hell has the better company” and choose the latter, so I think it is safe to consider that most people would not want to live an eternity of torture.
-Therefore, they are more susceptible to obey whatever rules claim to help them avoid the punishment.
+Therefore, they are more susceptible to obeying whatever rules claim to help them avoid the punishment.
 So it’s basically fear that makes a believer good.
 On the verge of sin, he’s reminded ‘nuh-uh-uh, remember that fiery lake?’… and little Johnny will put the cookie back in the jar.
 But I am sure little Johnny could learn about being nice and asking for permission to take a cookie without having to bear in mind the representation of thousands of horned and tailed demons that would torture him forever and ever for that darn chocolate chip cookie alone.
 I strongly believe (cannot emphasize this enough) that both little Johnny and John Sr. can be good people without these rather disturbing guidelines set by religion.

 Fear can also paralyze cognition, so, for some people, critical analysis of the eternal damnation premise might be numbed when overwhelmed by the threat of such punishment.